richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 - Added the role of Responsible AD and re-ordered {{individuals}} to follow the typical workflow.

-- Added the LLC and IETF Trust to {{organizations}}, updated the description of the RFC Editor.
+- Added the LLC and IETF Trust to {{organizations}}.

+- Changed "RFC Editor" to RFC Production Center, and referenced the current editor model draft.

 - Added {{acknowledgements}} and {{terminology}} and cleaned up some wording throughout the document.